mustafaahsan10/Academics_ChatBotv2/README.md

 - Support for more languages
 - Improved entity extraction
 - Personalized search based on user profiles
 - Integration with university systems for real-time data
+- More AI models integration and fine-tuning options
+- Advanced conversation history management with summarization